soedinglab/spacedust/README.md

 ## Dependencies

-To enable structure comparisons, spacedust requires the installation of [Foldseek](https://github.com/steineggerlab/foldseek) in the working directory.
+To enable structure comparison, Spacedust requires the installation of [Foldseek](https://github.com/steineggerlab/foldseek).
  <!-- (the binary file `/spacedust/build/bin/foldseek` should exist in the working directory). -->

 ## Running Spacedust